-THE F. HENRY WURZER AND LOUIS C. WURZER LAW SCHOL-ARSHIP-Established in May of 1954 by relatives and friends of F. Henry Wurzer, '98, and Louis C. Wurzer, '96.
-The stipend is \$1,500, which may be awarded to one outstanding student or divided among several.
+THE F. HENRY WURZER AND LOUIS C. WURZER LAW SCHOLARSHIP-Established in May of 1954 by relatives and friends of F. Henry Wurzer, '98, and Louis C. Wurzer, '96.
+The stipend is \$500 a year.

 THE JOHN M. TUOHY LAW SCHOLARSHIP-Established in February of 1955 in honor of the late John M. Tuohy of the Appellate Court of Illinois.
 The stipend is \$1500 annually, which may be awarded to one student of outstanding ability or divided among several.